 - Manage an infant or child suffering from a bite or sting

 - Recognise and manage an infant or child suffering from the effects of extreme heat or cold

 - Manage an infant or child who is suffering from a diabetic emergency; an asthma attack; an allergic reaction; meningitis; and/or febrile convulsions

 Rest assured that by choosing Riverside Cares to deliver your training, you will always be taught by a highly experienced trainer whose aim is to ensure you know what to do should a medical accident or emergency occur.

-Current government advice is that we are only able to deliver the face-to-face part of your training.
-In all cases, a thorough risk assessment has been carried out and measures have been put in place to ensure that the training complies with and operates within Government Guidelines.
+A thorough risk assessment has been carried out and measures have been put in place to ensure that the training complies with and operates within Government Guidelines.

 - It is recommended that learners have sufficient command of the English language (if you have English as a second language equal to functioning English L2)